openshift-labs/learn-katacoda/workshops/workshop-1/07-deploying-from-application-source.md

 your Git server to initiate OpenShift builds triggered by any update to the application code!

-The repository that we are going to use is available at Github.com
+The repository that we are going to use is available on GitHub at:

 https://github.com/openshift-roadshow/nationalparks-py